polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/randomness.md

 randomness.
 Calling this method multiple times in a block will return the same value each time.
 Thus, it is not recommended to use this method directly.

-The second method is called `random`.
-It takes a byte-array which is used as a context identifier.
+The second method is called random.
+It takes a byte-array which is used as a context identifier and returns a result as unique to this context and as independently from other contexts as allowed by the underlying randomness source.
-It returns a result that is influenced by both the raw random seed and the context provided.
-This method may be called multiple times in the same block and will return a result that is specific to the context provided and independently low-influence from any other context.

 ### Generating Randomness